lamhq/tech-notes/devops/aws/1-getting-started.md

 ## Security: What Is the Customer Responsible For?

-When using any AWS service, you’re responsible for properly configuring the service and your applications, as well as ensuring your data is secure.
+When using any AWS service, you're responsible for properly configuring the service and your applications, as well as ensuring your data is secure.

 **Infrastructure services**: You control the operating system and application platform, as well as encrypting, protecting, and managing customer data.